freezy/dmd-extensions/README.md

                            master process.
 Usually something like: "ndmd
                            w0_0_0_0_w m392".
 Will be set autmatically when called through Pro Pinball.

+  --fx3-legacy             [pinballfx3] If set, don't use the memory grabber
+                           but the legacy screen grabber, like Pinball FX2.
+                           Default: false.

   -d, --destination        The destination where the DMD data is sent to.
 One
                            of: [ auto, pindmdv1, pindmdv2, pindmdv3, pin2dmd,